brbabaloni/brbabaloni-homepage/README.md

 ### Welcome to Baptiste's Homepage (Hugo Based) repository !

 I use [Hugo Academic Theme](https://github.com/wowchemy/starter-hugo-academic) for my homepage.
-And GitHub Actions for the Continuous Integration and the deployement to [GitHub Pages repository](https://github.com/brbabaloni/brbabaloni.github.io)
+And GitHub Actions for the Continuous Integration and the deployment to [GitHub Pages repository](https://github.com/brbabaloni/brbabaloni.github.io)